This interactive Swimming Mermaid Craft is lots of fun and introduces kids to the simple curl animation technique.

 Curl animation is so much easier for kids to master and loads of fun.
 We’ve created a printable curl animation for this swimming mermaid craft that kids can colour in and get moving in just minutes!
 The cute mermaid waves her hand and swishes her tail as if swimming in the water.

 Once kids see the principle of curl animation working they’ll be set to have a go at drawing their own too.
 The sky’s the limit!

 This swimming mermaid craft is a great introduction to curl animation and will hopefully set your kids off creating their own curl or flip book animations too.
 It’s a great Summer activity for kids and goes super well with our Chomping Shark Puppets, Nipping Rocking Crabs and Pirate Porthole crafts.
 Check them out for loads more Summer crafting fun!

 Swimming Mermaid Craft – Printable Curl Animation

 With this printable curl animation mermaid craft your kids will soon have their own mermaid flicking her tail and waving her hand on the table top.
 First steps into animation can be so exciting and magical for kids.
 It’s as if their drawing has come life in front of their eyes!

 The photo above shows the start and finish positions of your mermaid but don’t really do the animation effect justice.
-To see it in action check out the video below.
+To see it in action do check out the video.

 Supplies To Make a Swimming Mermaid Curl Animation